Majhauli Raj: History

+Raja Vishwasen founder of Vishen/Bisen Kshatriya dynasty was the overall ruler of Mall Mahajanpad King Vishwasen hailed from the Mall kingdom and was a Mall King.
+He established the Kakradih Estate, the first kingdom of the Vishen/Bisen lineage.
+This is why, until recent times, soil from Kakradih near Madhuban has been taken and used in Majhauli Raj during the crown coronation ceremony.

-As the kings of Majhauli Raj were descendants of King Vishwasen of Malla Mahajanpad, they stills put this name as a surname i.e. Vishen/Bisen short form of Vishwasen in their names.
-They are Suryavanshi Rajput and claim to be sons of God Laxmana from his one of the sons Chandraketu (had got title 'Malla' for being extraordinary wrestler or fighter of that time) who was ruler of Malla Rastra or Malla Mahajanpada in ancient India.
-Later many kings who were of Majhauli Kingdom established many estates of names Manakpur (Estate), Bhadri ,(Estate), Raja Madhav Mall (Madhuban), Kalakankar (Estate) and many more in north India.
+His descendant (probably 86th generation) King Bhim Mall established Kingdom of Majhauli Raj in 11th century.
+As the Vishen/Bisen Kshatriyas are the descendants of King Vishwasen they still puts this name as a surname i.e. Vishen/Bisen short form of Vishwasen in their names.
+They are Suryavanshi Kshatriya (Solar Dynasty) and claimed to be the sons of God Lakshman from his one of the son Chandraketu (had got title 'Malla' for being extraordinary wrestler or fighter of that time) who was ruler of Mall Rastra or Mall Mahajanpad in ancient India.
+Later many kings who were of Majhauli Kingdom established many estates of names Raja Hanumant Singh Kalakankar (Estate), Taluq Kunwar Ajmat Singh Mankapur (Estate), Taluq Rai Sabal Shah Bhadri (Estate), Raja Madhav Mall Madhuban (Zamindari Estate), Taluq Kunwar Bhawani Singh Bhinga (Estate), and many more in north India.

-In 1774, the raja of Majhauli, Ajit Mal, openly refused to pay revenue to the amil (collector) in Gorakhpur, crossing over into Bihar whenever the officials attempted to collect payment.
-He also gave refuge to the Kurmis of Pachlakh, who were openly in arms against the British East India Company.
-In 1777, Ajit Mal also refused to pay revenues to the British for his lands in Bihar.
-The British, already beleaguered by the ongoing rebellion of Fateh Sahi of the Huseypur (Hathwa) raj, were initially unwilling to go after Ajit Mal: while they charged Fateh Sahi "guilty of the atrocious crime of premeditated murder and rebellion", they held Ajit Mal guilty of "no offence".
-When the authorities in Gorakhpur in Oudh State asked for assistance in pursuing Ajit Mal, the British refused.
-However, when the Gorakhpur authorities offered to join the fight against Fateh Sahi if the British helped them capture Ajit Mal, the British quickly agreed.
+In 1774, the Raja of Majhauli, Ajit Mall, openly refused to pay revenue to the amil (collector) in Gorakhpur, crossing over into Bihar whenever the officials attempted to collect payment.
+He also gave refuge to the Kurmis of Saran, who were openly in arms against the British East India Company.
+In 1777, Ajit Mall also refused to pay revenues to the British for his lands in Bihar.
+The British, already beleaguered by the ongoing rebellion of Fateh Sahi of the Huseypur (Hathwa) raj, were initially unwilling to go after Ajit Mall: while they charged Fateh Sahi "guilty of the atrocious crime of premeditated murder and rebellion", they held Ajit Mall guilty of "no offence".
+When the authorities in Gorakhpur in Oudh State asked for assistance in pursuing Ajit Mall, the British refused.
+However, when the Gorakhpur authorities offered to join the fight against Fateh Sahi if the British helped them capture Ajit Mall, the British quickly agreed.
 They were, however, unsuccessful in both measures.